-If you’ve been on Pinterest, or living on this planet in the past ten years, then you’ll have noticed a pretty significant shift toward “greener living” and this includes a move away from commercial weed killers like Round Up.
-Now those spray weed killers from the hardware store certainly do the job, but they also can successfully kill surrounding plants, and then there’s the question of what chemicals are going into the ground.
-I’m not a scientist by any stretch of the imagination, but I have looked at the side of the bottle, and there’s a whole lot there I cannot pronounce, so I’m going to say… it’s probably not good.
+If you’ve been on Pinterest, or living on this planet in the past ten years, then you’ll have noticed a pretty significant shift toward “greener living.”
+This includes a move away from commercial weed killers like Round Up.
+Now those spray weed killers from the hardware store certainly do the job, but they also can successfully kill surrounding plants.
+Then there’s the question of what chemicals are going into the ground.
+I’m not a scientist by any stretch of the imagination, but I have looked at the side of the bottle.
+There’s a whole lot there I cannot pronounce, so I’m going to say… it’s probably not good.
 And since your soil is a living thing, it’s best to take good care of it for the sake of all the things living there.
 (Learn more about improving your soil here!)

 We are specifically having an issue with weeds in our raised bed garden paths.
 We’d lined them with landscape fabric before putting down pea gravel, but those determined weeds pushed through anyway.
 I actually wish I was as resilient as weeds, but no such luck.
 Testing out some these “natural” or DIY weed killers seemed like a good idea, so here are two that I put to the test in the garden area.